dfmoralesb/MPE_tutorials/README.md

 ### * Requirements (data)

-All data for analyses and output will be located in the workstation.
-If not, the tutorial will show you exactly the location of the data.
+All data for analyses and output will be located on the workstation.
+If not, the tutorial will show you exactly where the data is located.

 	/data_tmp/$USERNAME/data

 ## Tutorials

+By Diego

 * [NGS data](tutorials/NGS.md)<br>A tutorial on NGS data and target enrichment data